pajtai/app-state/README.md

 Returns number of subscribers on an exact path.
 Doesn't count longer or shorter paths.

-### Calculations: `state.calculations(calculationsObject)` - returns state

-The `calculationsObject` is an object where each key is the path of the calculated property to set and the value are callbacks that return the desired value to set for that path.

-Subscribers are notified after calculations are run.

-Caution: every new calculations call clobber all previous calculations.
-This should be fixed.

 ### Transform: `state.transform(key, transformFunction, varargs...)` - returns the new value that was set

 The transform function is called with `state.get(key)` followed by the varargs.